 After having a couple of goes on the indoor slide, it’s time talk to homeowner Lauren Gearing about her renovation and why she and her husband Ben decided to have such a quirky piece of furniture connecting her open-plan kitchen-diner to the new basement level.

-Perched on her island, (while being treated to hot chocolate with cream and marshmallows – heaven) she tells me that people ask her about the slide all the time, but she’s not entirely sure on the answer.
+Perched on her island, (while being treated to hot chocolate with cream and marshmallows – heaven) she tells me that people ask her about the indoor slide all the time, but she’s not entirely sure on the answer.
 She saw something similar while doing research online, and the rest is history.

 To reach the very top of the house, we climb a grand total of 55 steps – I seriously need to get to the gym.
 The loft conversion has added another bedroom Lauren and Ben currently use as their office.

 Asking if the three-year upheaval was worth it makes Lauren laugh.
 She’s unsure what Ben would say, but she thinks so – and very much believes this is her forever home.
 And who could blame her?
-I wonder if my husband would be open to the idea of installing a slide in our house….
+I wonder if my husband would be open to the idea of installing an indoor slide in our house….

 Photography: Malcolm Menzies

 Feature image: The whole family can enjoy the indoor slide.

 So: did you love this feature?
 Then we think you’ll also enjoy master suites: how can I have one?